OpenHFT/Chronicle-Network/README.md

 #### Create and Start the Client

-Below is the client code that creates the TcpChannelHub, the TcpChannelHub is used to send your messages to the server and then read the servers response.
+The client code that creates the TcpChannelHub, the TcpChannelHub is used to send your messages to the server and then read the servers response.

 The TcpChannelHub ensures that each response is marshaled back onto the appropriate client thread.
 It does this through the use of a unique transaction ID ( we call this transaction ID the "tid" ), when the server responds to the client, its expected that the server sends back the tid as the very first field in the message.